unmannedlab/ekf_cal/docs/filters/fiducial.md

 - \f$ \pose{C}L   \f$ is the position of the camera in the local frame, and
 - \f$ n_p         \f$ is the position Gaussian white noise process.

-The error model used for a fiducial angular measurement is
+The simulation error model used for a fiducial angular measurement is

 \f{align}{
     \quat{f}{C} =